ydusf/Order-Book-Implementation/README.md

 - Real user interaction with the UI along with multi-threaded support for stock exchange
 - Ability to view and configure charts corresponding to stocks
-- Addition of other order types such as market order and stop loss order.
+- Addition of other order types such as stop loss order.
+- Implementation of Trading Strategies to facilitate experimental practise

 ## Technologies Used